riscv-boom/riscv-boom/.circleci/README.md

     - Add to the CircleCI UI `$AWS_IP_ADDR_OVERRIDE` with the new IP address
     - Re-run the tests
     - REMEMBER TO REMOVE THE ENVIRONMENT VARIABLE ONCE DONE!
 OTHERWISE THE CI WILL BREAK ON THE WORKLOAD STEPS

+You can also re-use a built AFI:
+    - Add to the CircleCI UI `${CONFIG_KEY}_OVERRIDE` with the agfi id (i.e agfi-...) where `${CONFIG_KEY}` is the AFI-type to override
+    - Re-run the tests
+    - REMEMBER TO REMOVE THE ENVIRONMENT VARIABLE ONCE DONE!
+OTHERWISE THE CI WILL USE A STALE AFI